pyta-uoft/pyta/docs/usage/configuration.md

 _Notes_:

 1. View the [default PythonTA message configuration](https://github.com/pyta-uoft/pyta/blob/master/python_ta/config/messages_config.toml) for examples of overriding messages.
-2. Custom message must use the same string conversion specifiers (e.g., `%s`) as the original message.
+2. Each custom message must use the same string conversion specifiers (e.g., `%s`) as the original message.
 See the [pylint documentation](https://pylint.readthedocs.io/en/latest/user_guide/messages/messages_overview.html) for the original message format.
+3. Any section headers within the TOML file will be ignored.